If you’re debating staying in Killorglin in Kerry, you’ve landed in the right place.

 If you’re in need of a solid feed, then Bunkers Bar and Restaurant on Iveragh Road is a spot that won’t let you down.

-Priding themselves on their home baking, they serve good hearty breakfasts, wholesome lunches and evening meals 7 days a week, serving everything from pizzas, Irish stews to T-bone steaks.
+Priding themselves on their home baking, they serve good hearty breakfasts, wholesome lunches and evening meals 7 days a week, serving everything from pizzas and Irish stews to T-bone steaks.

 2. Kingdom 1795